slushman/tout-social-buttons/README.txt

 == Installation ==

-1. Upload `tout-buttons` folder to the `/wp-content/plugins/` directory
+1. Upload `tout-social-buttons` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the `Plugins` menu in WordPress